SunilAldar/Case-Studies/README.md

 # Case-Studies

+# VPN set up using open vpn software for connecting private servers

+A brief description of what this project does and who it's for

+## Requirements
+1) VPC with private and public servers.
+2) Check SG for public server and allow UDP 1194 port. (for first time to check allow all traffic)

 ## Steps
 1) Connect to public server and install open vpn software (refer this link for installation: https://github.com/Nyr/openvpn-install/blob/master/README.md )